-The doctor or nurse practitioner will have your child lie down on his or her left side and "curl up in a ball" on a padded table in the treatment or exam room (Picture 1).
-It is important for him to bend as much as possible.
+- The provider will have your child lie down on his or her left side and "curl up in a ball" on a padded table in the treatment or exam room (Picture 1).
+It is important for your child to bend as much as possible.

-After the skin is numb, a needle will be inserted into the spinal canal.
-Your child will still feel pressure as the needle is put in, but it should not hurt.
-The doctor or nurse may ask your child to straighten out.
-A small amount of spinal fluid that looks like water will drip into sample tubes.
+- After the skin is numb, a needle will be inserted into the spinal canal.
+A small amount of liquid that looks like water will drip into sample tubes.

 After the Test